Security Architecture (SecA)

 Every company has a form of security architecture (a coherent set of concepts and their principles) implemented.

-To find that out and get insights into, an overview of your security architecture, one can collect data on and document the used concepts, principles, elements, rules, and standards.
+To find that out and get insights into an overview of your security architecture, one can collect data on and document the used concepts, principles, elements, rules, and standards.

-With that data one can create or generate architecture visualizations at a conceptual, logical, and physical level.
+With that data, one can create or generate architecture visualizations at a conceptual, logical, and physical level.

-On this page, we introduce an example of conceptual and logical level security architecture visualization.
+This page introduces an example of conceptual and logical level security architecture visualization.

 The definition of Security